Challenges Of Managing Bipolar Anger

 While more research is needed in this area, the authors of this study propose that feelings of anger can be an “important target for early recognition of illness and intervention” for people with this mental health condition.

-Possible triggers for bipolar anger
+Possible causes of bipolar anger

 Anger management strategies